Agricultural show: Events

 Since the 19th century, agricultural shows have provided local people with an opportunity to celebrate achievements and enjoy a break from day-to-day routine.
 With a combination of serious competition and light entertainment, annual shows acknowledged and rewarded the hard work and skill of primary producers and provided a venue for rural families to socialise.
 City shows also provide city people with an opportunity to engage directly with rural life and food production.

 Agriculture shows are often enlivened with competitive events, including sheaf tossing, show jumping, food competitions, and tent pegging.
-Demolition derbies and rodeos are popular in the US and campdrafting and wood chopping are often held in Australia.
+Demolition derbies and rodeos are popular in the United States and campdrafting and wood chopping are often held in Australia.

 Studs are generally available for a fee.